ljufa/rsplayer/README.md

 - **Drag-and-Drop Queue Reordering**: Reorder queue items by dragging them directly in the queue view.
 - **Automatic Cache Busting**: Browser caches are automatically invalidated on every release — no stale UI after upgrading.
 - **Volume Persistence**: Volume level is saved on change and restored on restart, defaulting to 0 on first use to prevent hardware-max shock.
+- **Global Keyboard Shortcuts**: Full keyboard control for playback, navigation, and search (Space, arrows, M, L, Y, S, /, ?, 1-4, F/A/P/R/T).
+- **Monkey's Audio (APE) Support**: Play lossless APE files with full metadata support.
+- **Breadcrumb Navigation**: Clear navigation context on all library pages.
+- **Skeleton Loading & Empty States**: Visual feedback during loading and helpful empty state screens.

 ## Known Limitations

 - **DSD passthrough bypass**: DSP (parametric EQ, filters), loudness normalization, and resampling are all bypassed for DSD files (`.dsf`, `.dff`).
 DSD bitstreams are passed directly to the DAC without any signal processing.
 - **Radio streams**: Loudness normalization is not applied to internet radio streams — it requires pre-scanned file metadata.
 Seeking is not supported for streams.
-- **Supported formats**: RSPlayer uses the [Symphonia](https://github.com/pdeljanov/Symphonia) library for decoding.
-Supported formats include FLAC, MP3, AAC, OGG Vorbis, WAV, AIFF, CAF, and DSD (DSF/DFF).
-Formats not supported by Symphonia (e.g. Opus, WMA, WavPack, Monkey's Audio / APE, True Audio / TTA) will fail to play.
+- **Supported formats**: Supported formats include FLAC, MP3, AAC, OGG Vorbis, WAV, AIFF, CAF, DSD (DSF/DFF), and APE (Monkey's Audio).
 - **Local Browser Playback**: In this mode the browser's native audio engine plays files directly.
 DSP, loudness normalization, resampling, VU metering, and DSD playback are all unavailable — format support is limited to what the browser itself can decode.

 ### Planned features